Concrete degradation: Repair techniques

 The first step should always be an investigation to determine the cause of the deterioration.
 The general principles of repair include arresting and preventing further degradation; treating exposed steel reinforcement; and filling fissures or holes caused by cracking or left after the loss of spalled or damaged concrete.

 Various techniques are available for the repair, protection and rehabilitation of concrete structures, and specifications for repair principals have been defined systematically.
 The selection of the appropriate approach will depend on the cause of the initial damage (e.g. impact, excessive loading, movement, corrosion of the reinforcement, chemical attack, or fire) and whether the repair is to be fully load bearing or simply cosmetic.

 Concrete stitching employs metal staples or stitches to restore structural integrity to cracked concrete surfaces.
 This method applies torque across the crack, effectively transferring load and tension to stabilize and strengthen the affected area.
 Recognized for its simplicity and minimal disruption, concrete stitching is widely utilized in essential infrastructures such as bridges and buildings, significantly prolonging the lifespan of concrete structures by preventing crack propagation.

 Repair principles which do not improve the strength or performance of concrete beyond its original (undamaged) condition include replacement and restoration of concrete after spalling and delamination; strengthening to restore structural load-bearing capacity; and increasing resistance to physical or mechanical attack.

 Repair principles for arresting and preventing further degradation include control of anodic areas; cathodic protection, cathodic control; increasing resistivity; preserving or restoring passivity; increasing resistance to chemical attack; protection against ingress of adverse agents; and moisture control.

 Techniques for filling holes left by the removal of spalled or damaged concrete include mortar repairs; flowing concrete repairs and sprayed concrete repairs.
 The filling of cracks, fissures or voids in concrete for structural purposes (restoration of strength and load-bearing capability), or non-structural reasons (flexible repairs where further movement is expected, or alternately to resist water and gas permeation) typically involves the injection of low viscosity resins or grouts based on epoxy, PU or acrylic resins, or micronised cement slurries.

 One novel proposal for the repair of cracks is to use bacteria.
 BacillaFilla is a genetically engineered bacterium designed to repair damaged concrete, filling in the cracks, and making them whole again.

 Strengthening techniques

 Various techniques are available for strengthening concrete structures, to increase the load-carrying capacity or else to improve the in-service performance.
 These include increasing the concrete cross-section and adding material such as steel plate or fiber composites to enhance the tensile capacity or increase the confinement of the concrete for improved compression capacity.

+In Switzerland, reinforced concrete in highway infrastructure is often protected with a high-performance concrete called CFUP (also known as BFUP).